Psychosocial aid in Ukraine with support from Giro555

 Mental health and psychosocial support are vital

 Supporting the mental health and psychosocial wellbeing of communities in crisis is crucial to address immediate distress and prevent the long-term development of mental health and psychosocial disorder.
 While most people affected by violence will not develop long-term trauma symptoms, a small number will experience serious problems such as depression, sleep problems, aggression, substance use disorder, and PTSD.
-Early mental health and psychosocial support (MHPSS) is also needed to increase communities' resilience to adversity, contributing to their long-term ability to rebuild the social fabric.

 How does ARQ supports Ukrainian mental health professionals?